Triggering Boundary Phase Transitions through Bulk Measurements in 2D Cluster States: Introduction

-In this article, we explore using measurements beyond stabilizers to identify additional quantum phases in the boundary state.
-By implementing uniform measurements for all qubits with post-selection and adjusting the measurement basis, we eliminate randomness and reveal previously unidentified phases.
-Using the tensor network algorithm to directly simulate the thermodynamic limit, we identify three distinct quantum phases: a trivial phase with entanglement area law, a non-trivial phase with area law but a two-fold degenerate entanglement spectrum, and a volume-law quantum phase.
-Of particular interest is the intermediate phase, which does not appear in previous studies.
+In this paper, we explore using measurements beyond stabilizers to identify additional quantum phases in the boundary state.
+By implementing uniform measurements for all qubits with postselection and adjusting the measurement basis, we eliminate randomness and reveal different phases.
+Using the tensor network algorithm to directly simulate the thermodynamic limit, we identify three distinct quantum phases: a trivial phase with area-law entanglement, a nontrivial phase with area-law but a twofold degenerate entanglement spectrum, and a volume-law quantum phase.
+Of particular interest is the intermediate phase.
 This phase exhibits a unique entanglement structure that cannot be realized as ground states of 1D local, gapped Hamiltonians but resembles a cat state of spontaneous symmetry breaking.
-We demonstrate that this non-trivial phase can be detected by standard two-site correlation functions, such as $C_X(L)$ and $C_Z(L)$, and explore the properties of the corresponding phase transitions.
+We demonstrate that this nontrivial phase can be detected by standard two-site correlation functions, such as $C_X(L)$ and $C_Z(L)$, and explore the properties of the corresponding phase transitions.